Explaining k-Nearest Neighbors: Abductive and Counterfactual Explanations: Introduction

 \end{itemize}

 \item Afterwards, we consider the discrete setting and show that it resembles the behavior observed for the $\ell_1$-distance in the continuous setting.
-Specifically: (a) checking the existence of a counterfactual explanation at a certain distance is \np-hard, and (b) for a $k$-NN classifier with $k = 1$, a {\em minimal} sufficient reason for an input $\bar x$ can be computed in polynomial time.
+Specifically: (a) checking the existence of a counterfactual explanation at a certain distance is \np-complete, and (b) for a $k$-NN classifier with $k = 1$, a {\em minimal} sufficient reason for an input $\bar x$ can be computed in polynomial time.
 However, this property does not generalize beyond $k = 1$.
-In particular, even checking if a subset of components of an input $\bar x$ is a sufficient reason for a $3$-NN classifier is \np-hard.
+In particular, checking if a subset of components of an input $\bar x$ is a sufficient reason for a $k$-NN classifier, for fixed $k\geq 3$, is $\conp$-complete.
 Our results also imply hardness for computing minimal sufficient reasons, in the case $k\geq 3$.
+We further show that the problem of checking the existence of a sufficient reason of a certain size is complete for the complexity class $\Sigma_2^p$.

 \item We present a preliminary analysis of computing explanations for $k$-NN when $k=1$, addressing both polynomial-time and \np-hard problems.
 For the latter, we employ two standard approaches: Integer Quadratic Programming (IQP) and SAT-solving (SAT).
 While Mixed Integer Programming (MIP) for counterfactual explanations was previously explored~\cite{DBLP:conf/iscopt/ContardoFRV24}, our SAT encoding is novel and utilizes a recent solver with native support for cardinality constraints~\cite{reeves2024clauses}.
 Interestingly, even for \np-hard problems, explanations for datasets with hundreds of features and thousands of points can be computed in under two minutes.